cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 9.2) After adding backdoor credentials to multiple applications, the attacker discovered that one of them had existing permissions for Microsoft 365 data and used it to access sensitive data.
 How many MailItemsAccessed and FileDownloaded events were logged through this backdoor application?

+Checking which app had existing permissions on Microsoft:

 ![9.2](screenshots/9.2.0.png)

+Now counting by operations to find number of mail items accessed and files downloaded:

 ![9.2](screenshots/9.2.1.png)